Santa Maria Maggiore Basilica

 Santa Maria Maggiore Basilica, an exemplary statement of Baroque and Medieval architecture, is the largest Catholic Marian church in Rome.
 Immerse yourself in a grand yet calming atmosphere of Santa Maria Maggiore and understand its papal history.

-42M+ travellers love us
+99+ travellers love this

 Visitor's guide